SapitoSucio/froggo-guides/docs/script_commands.md

 | @inventorylist_tradable | Returns if an item is tradable or not (Pass item_db.yml, bound, and rental restrictions). |
 | @inventorylist_favorite | Returns if an item is favorite or not |

-This could be handy to save/restore a character's inventory, since no other command returns such a complete set of data, and could also be the only way to correctly handle an NPC trader for carded and named items who could resell them since NPC objects cannot own items, so they have to store item data in variables and recreate the items.
+This could be handy to save/restore a character`s inventory, since no other command returns such a complete set of data, and could also be the only way to correctly handle an NPC trader for carded and named items who could resell them since NPC objects cannot own items, so they have to store item data in variables and recreate the items.